Husayn-Esmail/Jeopardy3/README.md

 very, very, very bad.
 It would be more work to rewrite the old one than it is to write it from scratch.

-## steps to use
+## Steps To Use

+1. Clone the repository
-  1. create a python venv
+2. create a python venv
-  2. install requirements.txt using python3 -m pip install -r requirements.txt
+3. install requirements.txt using python3 -m pip install -r requirements.txt
+4. if you don't already have a csv file in the format which is compatible with this program run the generate_example_csv.py file and populate with your data
-  3. place your csv file in jeopardy_app folder
+5. place your csv file at the root of the git folder (see example below)
+6. modify config.txt to be the name of your csv file which has the categories, questions, and answers

+### Folder Structure

+Jeopardy 3 (this name may be different for you)
+|
+--jeopardy_3
+--jeopardy_app
+--jeopardy_frontend
+--read_questions
+...
+--example_format.csv

 ## Paths